 Last Updated on

-Most paediatricians suggest that it is best to feed your baby breastmilk exclusively for the first six months after birth.
+Most paediatricians suggest – and it is even recommended by the World Health Organization – that it is best to exclusively feed your baby breast milk for the first six months after birth.
 However, for some, it might become necessary to supplement with formula.
 In the first year of birth, babies will gain thrice their birth weight.
 Thus, it becomes essential that they get all the necessary nutrients right from birth.

-Which Nutrients are Important for the Child at this Stage?
+Important Nutrients for the Child at This Stage

 Your baby needs the following nutrients to grow and develop well:

 - Folate – this is essential to help the cells in baby’s body to divide.

 - Calcium – helps in ensuring your baby has strong teeth and bones.

 - Iron – besides boosting blood cells, it helps in brain development.
 Your doctor might suggest iron supplements if your baby is exclusively breastfed.